Laaas/LOSFix/README.md

 #About
 This mod completely overhauls how LOS works in NS2.

+In NS2, if you are "sighted", you will be visible on the enemy team's minimap.

 #Changes

 You will **gain** your sighted status if you are hit by an enemy.